MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

-# Learning Path 9 - Lab 9 - Exercise 1 - Implement Sensitivity labels with Azure Information Protection Unified Labels client
+# Learning Path 9 - Lab 9 - Exercise 1 - Implement Sensitivity labels with Microsoft Entra ID Protection

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Microsoft Entra ID Protection at Adatum.
 In this lab, you will create and publish a label, and you will test a published label.
 However, in doing so, you won't test the label that you create in this lab.
 You will test a different label.